Admission requirements

 More information

-If you have questions regarding the requirements, or the admission procedure, please send an email to:
+If you have questions regarding the admission requirements, or the application process, please send an email to:

 fpn-researchmaster@maastrichtuniversity.nl